-Component Video is the highest picture resolution one could obtain via analog video.
+Component Video or Component Analog Video (CAV) is the highest picture resolution one could obtain via analog video.

 Component video consists of three video signals.

 It is often referred to as YUV video signals and they come in different channels.
 Simply put, they could also be defined as RGB (Red, Green, Blue) channels.

 Analog component video is popularly used in:

 - DVD players ,